aardvarkpepper/cubiczirconia/frontend/README.md

     /*
     Set the fields I want.
-Pull the ones I don't want out of the axios call with deconstruction.
+Pull the ones I don't want out of the  call with deconstruction.
 Set the remainder to state.
-Aggregate multiple axios calls.
+Aggregate multiple  calls.

     Find and replace all components like div with Div, as Bootstrap does.
     */

     Reconsider UserThemes.jsx.
-See how the axios call has nothing to do with any front end component.
+See how the  call has nothing to do with any front end component.
 It's just a call, it's just data.
 ID is pulled from URL, then put into a call to the backend; apart from that there's no interaction between front and backend and database.
     ***** END THEME NOTES

     Cleanup files (e.g. userSettings is now component, not a page. - fixed, but future)